Söder calls for abolition of the new Bundestag electoral law

-After the amendment, elections will continue to be based on first and second votes.
-However, there are no longer any overhang and compensatory mandates.
-In future, only the result of a party's second vote will determine the number of seats it wins.
+Voting will continue to be by first and second vote after the amendment.
+However, there are no more overhang and compensatory mandates.
+In future, only a party's second vote result will be decisive for the number of seats.
 As a result, successful constituency candidates may not receive their direct mandate.
 The basic mandate clause will also be abolished.
 According to this clause, parties previously entered the Bundestag with the strength of their second vote result even if they were below the five percent threshold but won at least three direct mandates.

 Read also: